UBC-MDS/Workflows_showcase/README.md

 #### 1. Using Docker

-To replicate the analysis, clone this GitHub repository, and install the docker by running the following commands at the command line/terminal from the root directory of this project:
+To replicate the analysis, clone this GitHub repository, and install the docker by running the following commands at the command line/terminal from the root directory of this project.

-**IMPORTANT**: You must increase your Docker container memory resource allocation to 4GB:
-* In Docker Desktop Settings -> Resources -> <Increase to 4GB>

 ```
 docker run --rm -v <LOCAL PATH TO REPO>:/home cmmclaug/dsci522_workflows_showcase:0.0.1 make -C /home all